awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 By default, the list of last logged on users displays, rather than the **Switch User** button\.
 Depending on the configuration of the WorkSpace, the list may not display the **Other User** tile\.
 When this occurs, if the prepopulated user name isn't correct, the WorkSpaces logon agent can't populate the field with the correct name\.
 To resolve this issue, enable the **Interactive logon: Don't display last signed\-in** Local Security Policy setting\.

-1. Open Local Security Policy Editor by opening the command prompt as an administrator, typing `secpol.msc`, and then pressing ENTER\.
+1. Open Local Security Policy Editor by opening the command prompt as an administrator, entering `secpol.msc`, and then pressing **Enter**\.

 1. In the console tree, choose **Security Settings**, **Local Policies**, and **Security Options**\.